 The course is intended for anyone who works as a developer, DBA, manager or business-oriented role with a technical leaning.
 It will be an engaging, hands on exposure to a wide variety of new skills as well as a path for moving forward in these various disciplines.

 The course is intended for a wide audience and assumes only general programming skills.

 Bring your own hardware

-To benefit most from this Data Science course, please bring your own laptop, so you can develop with your own tools and languages, rather than something you are not familiar with.
+To participate in this course you are required to bring your own laptop so you can develop with your own tools and languages.